 To help with this IGBC commissioned Cambridge Architectural Research (CAR), a team of LCA specialists, to review the Irish markets for common building materials such as concrete, brick and steel to understand the carbon emissions involved in the production processes that create the materials.
 CAR researched each market and identified the environmental data available for each one.
 From this, they developed weighted averages for the carbon impact of each market and produced a report available here.

-Generic data provides an estimate of the average impact of that product in that particular market.
+Generic data provides an estimate of the average impact of producing a specific product.
 It can be used at early design stages to model an overall estimate of a building’s impact.
-As the design evolves and exact specifications are decided, generic data can be replaced with more specific data to give a more accurate picture of the environmental impact of the building.
+As the design evolves and exact specifications are decided, generic data can be replaced with more specific data from EPDs to give a more accurate picture of the environmental impact of the building.

-Download the dataset for the GWP impact indicator of 15 building materials in the Irish market.
+Download the dataset for the GWP impact indicator of 285 building materials here.

 National Inventory of Generic Construction Materials Data